Projects

 A total of 22 project leads, supported by some 40 researchers at Bielefeld University and Paderborn University from a wide range of fields spanning from linguistics, psychology, and media studies to sociology, economics, philosophy and computer science are investigating the co-construction of explanations.

-The areas of research included in TRR 318 are divided into three categories: (A) “Explaining”; “(B) “Social practice”; and (C) “Representing and computing explanations”.
+The areas of research included in TRR 318 are divided into three categories: (A) “Explaining process”; “(B) “Explanation as social practice”; and (C) “Representing and computing explanations”.
 These three areas in turn are subdivided into interdisciplinary subprojects.

 Overview